 D.3d Total Number of Participants that Participated in Customized Training Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided customized training activities*.

-*Customized training is defined as training that is designed to meet the special requirements of an employer (or group of employers); is conducted with a commitment by the employer to employ, or in the case of incumbent workers, continue to employ, the individual on successful completion of the training; and, for which the employer pays for not less than 50% of the cost of the training.
+*Customized training is defined as training that is designed to meet the special requirements of an employer (or group of employers); is conducted with a commitment by the employer to employ, or in the case of incumbent workers, continue to employ, the individual on successful completion of the training.

 D.3di Total Number of Participants that participated in Incumbent Worker Training Activities: The count of the total number of participants that entered an incumbent worker training program during the relevant reporting quarter.
 An incumbent worker is an employed worker who needs training to secure full-time employment, advance in their careers, or retain their occupation.
 Incumbent worker training is provided to individuals whose skills have been outdated by the development of new technologies or processes, and skills training is provided to those individuals who require new skills set to obtain, retain, or advance in their careers.